jon49/MealPlanner/README.md

     + `Table` name
     + Record `ID`
         * Timestamp of when the record was originally made
         * Created on the client side
-    + `LastUpdated`
-        * Timestamp of when the record was modified by the client
-        * Created on the client side
     + `ClientServerUpdatedId`
         * This will correspond to when it was updated on the server and will be